jvpeluso/Madrid-weather-prediction-project/README.md

 As we all know, [climate change](https://www.un.org/en/sections/issues-depth/climate-change/) is a huge problem we all have been suffering from since the last decade.
 The temperature are constantly rising, which creates abnormals changes that affect the ecosystem.
 Consequently, these changes impact the stations; longer and warmer periods and shorter but inconsistent cold periods.

 To name a few of the consequences of this change, we can see how some species are on the verge of extinction, others, are forced to migrate elsewhere, breaking the balance of the local fauna.
 Plants experience a change in their life cycle, causing crops to fail, or in the worst case, to be completely lost due to an extremely cold late winter, or an extraordinarily hot early summer.
-Not to mention the increase in weather phenomena that we've experienced over the last century.
+Not to mention the increase in weather phenomena that we've experienced over the last 20 years.

 Being the Madrid the city where I currently live since 2009, I can tell the summers are warmer than previous, but mainly, the winters aren't colder as they used to be.
 The objective is to **forecast** the max/min temperatures from the MADRID AEROPUERTO station, to see if the rising trend will hold for the coming years.